 Using a context manager when working with file I/O in Python helps avoid exceeding resource limits.
 Particularly when doing long batch run jobs, whether on your PC, HPCC or supercomputer, be sure you close files after use–context managers do this automatically and efficiently.

 File I/O example context manager

-There are rare edge cases where you do need to keep the handle open without context manager, but you should typically instead close and reopen the file.
+There are edge cases where you do need to keep the handle open without context manager, but you should typically instead close and reopen the file.